All Episodes

 The Democrats approve of you now.

-Finally, finally the Democrats and us can work together.
+Finally, finally, the Democrats and us can work together.

-Uh but that I will say there's one silver lining here at the very least, which you know, is that JD Vance actually did come out and publicly support these guys and say, listen, it was jokes, posting the um Jay Jones uh leaked message where he's saying that only when people feel pain personally do they move on policy, which is an endorsement of terrorism.
+But I will say there's one silver lining here at the very least, which, you know, is that JD Vance actually did come out and publicly support these guys and say, listen, it was jokes.

-That's literally what that is when you say that the only way to get my political opponents to agree with me and do what I want is to hurt them.
+When you say that the only way to get my political opponents to agree with me and do what I want is to hurt them, that's terrorism right there.

-And JD Vance posted that and said this is far worse than anything said in a college group chat, and the guy who said it could become the AG of Virginia.
+And JD Vance posted that and said, this is far worse than anything said in a college group chat.

 I refuse to join the Pearl Clutching when powerful people call for political violence.